-The project is anticipated to enhance our knowledge and understanding of the geography of income and inequality in Greece.
+Expected results & Research Project Impact The project is anticipated to enhance our knowledge and understanding regarding the geography of income and inequality in Greece.
 The primary aim of this analysis is to provide policymakers and researchers with new input that could be used as a baseline upon which well-targeted social policies could be designed.
-GEOINC will also cover, at least in part, the existing research gap in the investigation of regional and sub-regional income inequalities in Greece and trigger a discussion on the enhancement of further research on this topic.

-First, we aim to provide a concrete state-of-the-art analysis of the methods and studies on income inequality.
+GEOINC will also cover, at least in part, the existing research gap on the investigation of regional and sub-regional income inequalities in Greece and to trigger a discussion on the enhancement of further research on this topic.
+The overall structure of the project includes a set of closely related outputs and expected results, where each one of them captures a different aspect of the project objectives.
+First, we aim to provide a concrete state-of-the-art regarding methods and studies on income inequality.
 This includes a review of the literature on regional development studies, containing a collection of literature sources and data that have been used for empirical analyses.
 Second, expected results also include the measurement of the geography of income inequality in Greece.
 This consists of the investigation of the evolution of income inequality, as well as the spatial variations of income, not only at a national, but also at a sub-national and metropolitan level.
 Third, GEOINC expects to provide results related to the determinants of income inequality in Greece.
 It also focuses on revealing segregation and spatial polarization patterns in Greek cities with an emphasis on Athens.
-Finally, expected results also include policy recommendations referring to income inequality, income polarization, and the geography of the tax burden at the sub-national level.

-The impact of the project will be maximized through a dissemination plan, including the publication of scientific papers and participation in conferences as ways in which the knowledge generated can be distributed during and after the lifetime of the project.
+Finally, expected results also include policy recommendations referring to income inequality, income polarization, and the geography of the tax burden at sub-national level.
+The impact of the project will be maximized by following a dissemination plan, considering the publication of scientific papers and participation in conferences as ways in which the generated knowledge can be distributed during and after the project lifetime.

-The importance of this funding

-The GEOINC project focuses on income inequality, which is one of the most important contemporary issues relevant to economic theory and public policy.
-At the same time, insights about inter and intra inequalities are essential for society since they feed everyday discussions and public debates.
-GEO-INC lies at the heart of this ongoing socio-economic debate and tries to provide relevant information for more informed, and therefore, efficient policy making processes.
-Including the spatial dimension in our analysis will further efforts towards providing place-based insights that will enable policymakers to consider territorial specificities when designing social and economic policies.
-Hence, GEOINC places inclusive growth at the center of attention, instead of pure economic growth perspectives, which can be further empowered through the deeper understanding of the geography of income inequality.
+The importance of this funding The GEOINC project focuses on income inequality, which is one of the most important contemporary issues relevant to economic theory and public policy.
+At the same time, insights about inter- and intraregional inequalities are essential for society since they feed everyday discussions and public debates.
+GEOINC lies in the heart of this ongoing socio-economic debate and tries to provide relevant information for more informed, and therefore, efficient policy making processes.
+Including the spatial dimension on our analysis will progress efforts towards providing place-based insights that will enable policymakers to consider territorial specificities when designing social and economic policies.
+Hence, GEOINC places inclusive growth at the center of attention, instead of pure economic growth perspectives, which can be further empowered through the deeper understanding of the geography of income inequality